HPV Vaccines and Cervical Screening

 How does one prevent HPV infection?

-Vaccination is the most effective strategy to prevent HPV infection.
+Vaccination is the most effective way to prevent HPV infection.
 The main problem with this is that there are many types of HPV virus, and vaccines will normally only protect against the more common types and may not offer full protection.

 Young females (up to 15 years old) usually require only two HPV vaccines, with the second dose given after six months.
 Those older than 15 years usually require three HPV vaccines over six months, with a second dose given after one or two months and a third dose given after six months from the first.

-Gardasil-9 costs around EUR 150 per dose so the total cost of immunisation is around EUR 450.
+Gardasil 9 costs around EUR 150 per dose so the total cost of immunisation is around EUR 450.
 One could also opt for Cevarix privately which costs around EUR 80 per dose, so the total cost of immunisation would be around EUR 240.

 HPV vaccines can also be given to boys and men up until the age of 26 years.
+Anyone who is sexually active, including men, is at risk of diseases caused by HPV such as anal cancer, and HPV vaccines help to reduce that risk.

 HPV vaccines are safe.
 There was a myth that they cause infertility but this has been proven false by scientific studies.